What does love mean to you?

 If you’re reading this perhaps you are feeling strain within your relationship – maybe you’re even at the point of make-or-break.
 Perhaps you are deeply committed to your partner and want to take things to the next level and strengthen your connection but are not sure how.

 I’ve worked with lots of couples within my practice helping them to open up and start honestly communicating with one another.
 To achieve this I like to use a combined approach which incorporates aspects of counselling, psychotherapy and elements of practical coaching:

-Strategies– 1) Looking closely at what our needs are and seeing where they are currently being met 2) Understanding what our partner’s needs are and seeing where we meet them.
+- Strategies – Looking closely at what our needs are and seeing where they are currently being met; and understanding what our partner’s needs are and seeing where we meet them.

 My role will be to help facilitate positive dialogue and ensure that both partners feel actively engaged in the process.
-In some cases – for example if one partner has been unfaithful – they might be fearful of entering into therapy worrying it will be a ‘blame and shame’ campaign with the counsellor holding court.
-Although it is important to self-reflect and address our own behaviour, there will certainly be no judgement on my part – I will remain impartial throughout and gently guide you both through the process.
+In some cases – for example if one partner has been unfaithful – they might be fearful of entering into therapy worrying that the counsellor might take sides.
+Although it is important to self-reflect and address our own behaviour, I assure you our space will be free from judgement.
+I will remain impartial throughout and gently guide you both through the process.

 It is important to consider that not all relationship counselling results in things ‘working out’.
 In some cases, both parties feel happier and healthier to end the relationship after all avenues have been explored and in such instances we will work together to make sure that any separation is amicable, fair and respectful, paying close attention to shared commitments and responsibilities (e.g. co-parenting).